jdanielkim/module_2_nba_project/README.md/README.md

 ### ANOVA Test: Test whether there is a statistically significant difference in mean of PTS scored among teams

-Ho: The mean of points scored per season between all the teams is the same
+Ho: The mean of points scored per season of all the teams is the same

-Ha : The mean of points scored per season between all the teams is not
+Ha : The mean of points scored per season of all the teams is not

 P value is 6.419 * 20^-205.
 Since the P value falls below an alpha of 0.05, we reject the null hypothesis.
 Therefore, there is a statistically significant difference between the points scored between teams.